In this week’s recap: the CPI decreases, a service sector activity index takes a fall, oil’s rebound continues, and equities advance.

-As of the Week of November 12, 2018
+As of the Week of January 14, 2018

-Securities and advisory services offered through LPL Financial, a Registered Investment Advisor, Member FINRA/SIPC.
+Investment products are: Securities and advisory services offered through LPL Financial, a Registered Investment Advisor, Member FINRA/SIPC.
 The investment products sold through LPL Financial are not insured Union Bank & Trust Company deposits and are not FDIC insured.
 These products are not obligations of the Union Bank & Trust Company and are not endorsed, recommended or guaranteed by Union Bank & Trust Company or any government agency.
 The value of the investment may fluctuate, the return on the investment is not guaranteed, and loss of principal is possible.
 Union Bank & Trust Company and UB&T~ Financial Services are not registered broker/dealers and are not affiliated with LPL Financial.